lushaylabs/tangnano9k-series-examples/README.md

 ### UART
 UART module to send and receive data from the tang nano 9k using the onboard RV debugger, full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-debugging/)

+### Screen
+Contains a core to interface with a 0.96" Oled display, full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-graphics/)